MetLife moves past worst of pandemic as investment gains drive profit beat

 “We believe the worst impact of the pandemic on our business performance is behind us, and we are well-positioned to create additional value for our stakeholders in the future,” Chief Executive Officer Michel Khalaf said in a statement.

-Rival Prudential Financial Inc (PRU.N) on Tuesday posted profits that topped analysts' estimates by nearly 50% for the first quarter, boosted by record results in its asset management and retirement business. read more
+Rival Prudential Financial Inc on Tuesday posted profits that topped analysts’ estimates by nearly 50% for the first quarter, boosted by record results in its asset management and retirement business.

 MetLife said it booked $2.24 billion in losses on its hedging strategy, which is designed to offset the hit from declining interest rates.
 The benchmark 10-year Treasury yield rose nearly 83 basis points to 1.7460% in the first quarter.